UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week01/installation_instructions.md

  1. [Download the test install script - test_imports_week01](https://uiuc-ischool-dataviz.github.io/is445_spring2022/week02/test_imports_week01.ipynb), open it with your jupyter notbeook and run it cell-by-cell

-A movie of this process is shown below (~3 minutes):
+A movie of this process is shown below from a slightly older installation process (but the overall steps will remain the same, even if some of the packages are different):

 <!-- JPN: redo this movie w/o Pygel -->